 - ‘Star Individual’ Health & Safety – Chambers & Partners: 2015, 2016, 2017

 - Leading Individual Health & Safety – Legal 500: 2008 – 2017

-Dominic Kay’s health & safety work involves representing companies and directors, typically in complex prosecutions concerning workplace accidents which result in single and multi-fatalities or serious injuries.
-His clients include many of the country’s best known retailers, manufacturers, construction companies, care homes, leisure companies and public bodies (including PCTs and Councils).
-He also undertakes work in respect of investigations in the agricultural, forestry and sports sectors, consumer safety cases (including food safety/hygiene) and fire safety prosecutions.
+Described in one of the legal directories as “by far the best of the young Silks in this area”, Dominic Kay’s health & safety work involves representing companies and directors, typically in complex prosecutions concerning single or multi fatality workplace accidents.
+His clients include many of the country’s best known retailers, manufacturers, construction companies, care homes, leisure companies and public bodies (including NHS Trusts and Councils).
+He also undertakes work in respect of investigations in the agricultural, forestry and sports sectors, consumer safety cases (specifically including food safety/hygiene/poisoning) and fire safety prosecutions.

-He has been involved in many of the highest profile health & safety cases before the courts and over recent years has been instructed to defend a significant number of the companies charged under the Corporate Manslaughter & Corporate Homicide Act 2007 including in R v Lion Steel Equipment Limited, R v Linley Homes Limited and R v Huntley Mount Engineering Limited.
-He has considerable experience in manslaughter prosecutions against individuals.
+He has been involved in many of the highest profile health & safety cases before the courts and over recent years has been instructed to defend a significant number of the companies charged under the Corporate Manslaughter & Corporate Homicide Act 2007.
+He also has considerable experience individual manslaughter prosecutions.

 - Prosecutions for corporate and individual manslaughter (he has been involved in a large number of the prosecutions and investigations under the Corporate Manslaughter & Corporate Homicide Act 2007);

 - Cases concerning the construction industry (including falls from height, structural collapse, electrocution, injuries / fatalities to employees / public);